kaijing98/PointOfSaleSystemV41/README.md

 # PointOfSaleSystemV41
-# This version uses Java EE and can be run in Netbeans
+# Illustrates the idea of multitier architecture enterprise systems
-Point Of Sale System to illustrate the idea of multitier architecture enterprise systems
+This version uses Java EE and can be run in Netbeans

 Version41 of the Point of Sale System makes use of a three tier distributed system architecture, includes a relational database and a Java Persistance API.